JesseEmerson7/svg-generator/README.md

 ## Usage

 To use this project you can type "node index.js" into the command line and you will be prompted with a number of questions.
-Type in the text you would like to be included in your svg logo(up to 3).
+Type in the text you would like to be included in your svg logo(up to 3 characters).
 Then select a text color, shape, and shape color(colors can be selected with color key word or HEX value).
 When your logo.svg file is created it will show up in the svg-generator file.
 You can view it in any browser using view in browser or live server extension in vs code.

 ![Alt text](images/Screenshot%202023-04-24%20170937.png)